-Each week, two students will compile any discussion questions written by others, and develop their own.
+Each week, two students will develop an exercise to help stimulate discussion.
 (You are permitted but not required to also write your response papers when you lead discussion.)
-You will be able to sign up for discussions in the first week of class.
-On weeks in which you lead discussion, you should plan to meet with your partner in advance to discuss the readings and identify major topics of discussion.
+You will be able to sign up for exercise days in the first week of class.
+On weeks in which you lead a class exercise, you should plan to meet with your partner in advance to discuss the readings and identify a relevant exercise.
 You should also review your classmates' discussion questions.
-In class, after we discuss the primary arguments of the readings, I will ask you to help me to guide the conversation.
-I also recommend (but do not require) that you bring in some kind of exercise or case for us to discuss.
+In class, likely midway through the day, I will ask you to help lead your exercise.

-You will lead discussion twice over the course of the semester.
+You will lead class exercises twice over the course of the semester.